giuliowaitforitdavide/recsyslearn/README.rst

 Fairness metrics
 ^^^^^^^^^^^^^^^^

-* Entropy: the Shannon’s entropy of utility (i.e., recommendations or accurate recommendations) over user or item groups.
+* Entropy: the measure of diversity (i.e., recommendations or accurate recommendations) over user or item groups.
 * Mutual Information: measures to what extent the information on the user group provides information about the groups to which the recommendations belong.
 * Kullback-Leibler: measures the KL divergence between the distribution of utility over user or item groups, computed on the list of recommendations, and a target distribution.